MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/set-the-phone-numbers-included-on-invites.md

 > [!Note]
 > Pour plus d’informations sur comment faire des conférences avec des numéros de téléphone inclus sur invite dans Microsoft Teams, voir [Définir les numéros de téléphone inclus sur invite dans les Microsoft Teams](/MicrosoftTeams/set-the-phone-numbers-included-on-invites-in-teams).

-L’audioconférence dans Microsoft 365 ou Office 365 permet aux utilisateurs de votre organisation de créer des réunions Skype entreprise, puis de permettre aux utilisateurs de se connecter à ces réunions à l’aide d’un téléphone.
-Dans Microsoft 365 et Office 365, vous avez la possibilité d’utiliser un pont Microsoft audio Conferencing ou un pont de conférence audio tiers hébergé par un fournisseur de services d’audioconférence (ACP) approuvé.
+Dans Microsoft 365 ou Office 365, l’audioconférence permet aux utilisateurs de votre organisation de créer des réunions Skype Entreprise et d’y composer le numéro à l’aide d’un téléphone.
+Dans Microsoft 365 et Office 365, vous avez la possibilité d’utiliser un pont d’audioconférence Microsoft ou un pont d’audioconférence tiers hébergé par un fournisseur de services d’audioconférence agréé.

 > [!NOTE]
 > There isn't a resource that contains a listing of all of the dial-in numbers for Audio Conferencing.
 If you are looking to see if there are dial-in phone numbers available in your area or country/region, use the **Skype for Business admin center** > **Voice** > **Phone Numbers**, click **Add** then **New Service Numbers**.
 Use the lists for **Country/Region**, **State/Region** and **City** to filter your search.> Also, if you are looking for toll free service numbers, select **Toll-Free** from the **State/Region** list.